wonash/C212-MiniProject/README.md

-Repository for my mini project for CSCI-C212.
+Repository for the mini project in CSCI-C212.
 I was responsible for WeatherForecast.